Tathāgatagarbha sūtras: Laṅkāvatāra Sūtra (3rd century CE)

 The later Laṅkāvatāra Sūtra presents the tathāgatagarbha as being a teaching completely consistent with and identical to emptiness.
 It synthesizes tathāgatagarbha with the emptiness (śūnyatā) of the prajñāpāramitā sutras.
 Emptiness is the thought-transcending realm of non-duality and unconditionedness: complete freedom from all constriction and limitation.

 The Laṅkāvatāra Sūtra describes the tathāgatagarbha as "by nature brightly shining and pure," and "originally pure," though "enveloped in the garments of the skandhas, dhātus and ayatanas and soiled with the dirt of attachment, hatred, delusion and false imagining."
 It is said to be "naturally pure," but it appears impure as it is stained by adventitious defilements.
 Thus the Laṅkāvatāra Sūtra identifies the luminous mind of the canon with the tathāgatagarbha.

 It also equates the tathāgatagarbha (and ālaya-vijñāna) with nirvana, though this is concerned with the actual attainment of nirvana as opposed to nirvana as a timeless phenomenon.

 In the later Laṅkāvatāra Sūtra it is said that the tathāgatagarbha might be mistaken for a self, which it is not.
 In fact, the sutra states that it is identical to the teaching of no-self.

 In Section XXVIII of the Laṅkāvatāra Sūtra, Mahāmati asks Buddha, "Is not this Tathagata-garbha taught by the Blessed One the same as the ego-substance taught by the philosophers?"
 The Buddha's response:

 Yet in the concluding Sagathakam portion of the text, coming after the above-quoted passage, the sutra does not deny the reality of the Self; in fact it castigates such denial of the 'pure Self'.
 According to Thomas Cleary, "The original scripture rigorously rejects nihilism and does not ultimately deny either self or world", and quotes the sutra:

 "Confused thinkers without guidance are in a cave of consciousness running hither and thither seeking to explain the self.
 The pure self has to be realized first hand; that is the matrix of realization [Tathagatagarbha], inaccessible to speculative thinkers."

 The tathāgatagarbha doctrine became linked (in syncretic form) with doctrines of Citta-mātra ("just-the-mind") or Yogācāra.
 Yogācārins aimed to account for the possibility of the attainment of Buddhahood by ignorant sentient beings: the tathāgatagarbha is the indwelling awakening of bodhi in the very heart of samsara.
 There is also a tendency in the tathāgatagarbha sutras to support vegetarianism, as all persons and creatures are compassionately viewed as possessing one and the same essential nature - the Buddha-dhatu or Buddha-nature.

-Treatises
+Treatises based on the Tathāgatagarbha sūtras

-There are two very influential treatises (shastras) on Buddha nature (which draw on and systematize the sutra material), the Ratnagotravibhāga (which is very influential in Tibetan Buddhism), and the Awakening of Faith in the Mahayana (6th century CE), a shastra (commentary) written in China, which is very important in East Asian Buddhism.
+There are two very influential treatises (shastras) on buddha-nature which draw on and systematize the Tathāgatagarbha sutra material: